Trip Report: Montana Shakedown

+First published in 2011.
+Reformatted 2025.
 I've long wanted to head up to Glasgow, Montana, but it's way off the beaten path.
-This trip was intended to be a couple months earlier, and would have been the shakedown cruise for my new Outback; but due to flooding in parts of Montana I slipped the schedule a couple months.
+This trip was intended to be earlier in the year, and would have been the shakedown cruise for my new Outback; but due to flooding in parts of Montana I slipped the schedule a couple months.
 But I liked the title so it stuck!
 All visits on this trip are in Montana.
+Just a reminder PIN means Permanent Installation Number and ILC means Installation Location Code; I include these for Air Force properties when I know them.Thursday, 28 July 2011

-Glasgow AFB MT (3349, HYTF) This base was built for Air Defense Command, but the mission soon changed and Strategic Air Command took over.
+Water storage tank Glasgow Air Force Base MT, PIN 3349, ILC HYTF, 48-25-10, 106-31-25.
+This base was built for Air Defense Command, but the mission soon changed and Strategic Air Command took over.
 The base was active from about 1955 until 1976.
-Most of the base, including the flight line, is controlled by Montana Aviation Research Company, and they do not welcome tourists.
-Located at 48-25-10, 106-31-25.
+Most of the former base, including the flightline, is now controlled by Montana Aviation Research Company, and they do not welcome tourists.

 General view